 You don’t need a garden that bakes in the sun all day to grow ornamental trees.
-Choosing small ornamental trees for shade area is a great option, and you’ll have quite a variety to choose among.
+Choosing small ornamental trees for shade areas is a great option, and you’ll have quite a variety to choose from.
 What to look for when you want ornamental trees that grow in shade?
 Here are some tips about selecting ornamental shade trees.

 About Ornamental Shade Trees

 If you live in a city, you may have a typically small urban lot that gets shade from nearby structures.
 These are perfect sites for ornamental trees that grow in shade.
 Even rural areas have shady spots where small ornamental shade trees might work perfectly.
 Before you start selecting among ornamental trees that grow in shade, figure out which hardiness zone you live in.
 The Department of Agriculture has developed a zone system for the nation based on the lowest minimum winter temperatures, running from very cold zone 1 to very hot zone 13.
 You’ll want to be sure to pick ornamental shade trees that grow happily in your zone.
 You might also want to take a look at shade trees that are native to your area.
 Native trees tend to have less disease and pest issues than exotic cultivars.
 Narrow down your search when you want to find what ornamental tree likes shade.
 Determine how tall you’d like your shade tree and whether fall color is important to you.

 What Ornamental Tree Likes Shade?